MicrosoftDocs/VBA-Docs/access/Concepts/Error-Codes/improvements-in-compilation-performance.md

 ---
-title: Improvements in Compilation Performance
+title: Improvements in compilation performance
 keywords: vbaac10.chm5187335
 f1_keywords:
 - vbaac10.chm5187335
 ms.prod: access
 ms.assetid: 122a8429-ad31-4e4b-2f68-d9d07c1deeeb
-ms.date: 06/08/2017
+ms.date: 09/21/2018
 ---

-# Improvements in Compilation Performance
+# Improvements in compilation performance

 Access includes improvements to module loading and compilation performance to make your code compile and run faster.

-## Form and Report Modules Created on Demand
+## Form and report modules created on demand

 When you create a form or report in Access 2002 or later, the form or report doesn't automatically have an associated module.
 When you click **Code** on the toolbar to view the form's or report's module, the module is created.
 You can also create the module from Visual Basic by referring to the form's **[Module](../../../api/Access.Form.Module.md)** property while the form or report is in Design view, or by setting the **[HasModule](../../../api/Access.Form.HasModule.md)** property to **True**.

 The setting of the **HasModule** property indicates whether a form or report currently has an associated module.

 Since a form or report module isn't created until you need to add code to it, your project may have fewer modules to compile, resulting in improved compilation performance.
 Also, forms and reports without modules load more quickly than those with modules.

-## Compiling on Demand
+## Compiling on demand

 It's a good idea to explicitly compile the modules in your project by using the commands described above, but it's not necessary.
 Access compiles a module before running a procedure in it if the module hasn't already been compiled.